Table of Contents

 The pancreas drains into the splenic vein and the superior mesenteric vein, which eventually form the portal vein.
 Because of the close relationship between the pancreatic head and these vessels, cancer of the pancreatic head may cause constriction of the portal vein, resulting in portal hypertension and stasis with ascites.

 The pancreas is located in the posterior abdominal wall in a retroperitoneal manner.
 Thus, it has close topographic relations with many structures.

 - Stomach: The omental bursa separates the two organs.
 It lies anteriorly and superiorly.

 - Small intestine and duodenum: While the small intestine can reach the lower margin of the pancreas anteriorly and medially, the pancreatic head clings closely to the duodenum.

 - Left kidney: The pancreatic tail runs over the kidney.

 - Spleen: The tail of the pancreas ends at the hilum of the spleen.
-The spleen is located posteriorly and laterally.
-It is connected by ligaments to the tail of the pancreas.
+The spleen is located posteriorly and laterally to the pancreas and is connected by ligaments to its tail.

-- Common bile duct: It can be embedded in the pancreas.
+- Common bile duct: This can be embedded in the pancreas.
 Cancer of the pancreatic head can block the common bile duct, which results in obstructive jaundice.

 - Superior mesenteric artery and vein: The vessels run dorsally to the head of the pancreas and emerge on the front side at the pancreatic notch.
 This is where they are entwined by the uncinate process.
-Cancer of the pancreatic head can spread to these 2 vessels, which can lead to circulatory disorders of several organs.
+Cancer of the pancreatic head can spread to these two vessels, which can lead to circulatory disorders in several organs.